 A kind of delicious righteousness still present, a Can’t-you-see-I’m-walking-here attitude toward anyone who might think to shame me for my choices.
 Oh yes, dear readers, I can feel my roar, poised deep inside, ready to protect my inner Self, my outer self—and yours, too—ready to vouch for our collective freedom to celebrate the ingenuity of an Osé and blended orgasms, shame-free, with dignity and pleasure for all.

 There’s a balancing of gender power happening across the professional world—including the mindfulness world.
-Ten leaders in the field share how they claim their power and bring the diversity of their experiences in the mindfulness movement to bear in their work.
+Twelve leaders in the field share how they claim their power and bring the diversity of their experiences in the mindfulness movement to bear in their work.
 Read More